 “When he got to Aaron’s open window he couldn’t believe it was Aaron, because Aaron had never told him that he sang,” Jim said.
 “The neighbor later told us he thought that was the greatest thing, when Aaron would open all his windows, play that piano and sing.”

 Christine has the piano now, and her daughter Kayla is taking lessons on it.

 Aaron found employment in Chicago that matched his bright outlook on life.
 He led art therapy at the Peach Tree Montessori School, where he loved working with the kids and realized he looked forward to having his own someday.
 He then worked at a home for the mentally challenged and also worked at Ear Wax, a vegan restaurant/café in Wicker Park, Chicago.
-His last endeavor was working for TakÖhl jewelers, owned by Tammy Kohl, where he was thriving just before the accident that would claim his life happened.
+His last endeavor was working for TakÖhl jewelers, owned by Tammy Kohl.
+It was here that he was thriving just before the accident that would claim his life happened.

 Expressive, spontaneous and joyful Aaron White lost his life as the result of an auto accident in Chicago on January 24, 2003.

 The devastated family began making arrangements, and one of their first calls was to Kent State.

 “When we were planning Aaron’s funeral,” Mary said, “we called the Kent State School of Music to request a student to sing a song during the services.
 I spoke to one of the vocal professors, and she remembered Aaron right away; she said she would take care of it for us.”

 The family was hoping a student would be available to perform, but they got much more than they expected.

 “When she called me back,” Mary said, “she told me all five of the vocal professors wanted to sing during the funeral.
 I couldn’t believe it.
 They all came, and that really made a big impression on us.
 They didn’t have to do that, but they did – they did for Aaron.”